yarosmi/2012-2016-Movie-Data-Dashboard/README.md

    - Removing extra spaces, special characters, and inconsistencies in the dataset for automation legibility.
  - Validation of Cleaned Data:
    - Cross-checked data from Pivot tables for errors or inconsistencies in the cleaned dataset before analysis.
+ - The interactive dashboard with post cleaned and prepared data can be downloded here: